futzu/cgifu/README.md

 Python 3.13 is removing the  cgi module.
-I'm bringing it back and making it a pockage.
+I'm bringing it back and making it a package.

 I'm leaving it as is, but renaming the cgi module cgifu for two reasons: